tochka-public/Tochka.JsonRpc/docs/en/server/serialization.md

 ## IJsonSerializerOptionsProvider

-To make JsonRpc serialization separate from ASP.Net Core, there is an interface `IJsonSerializerOptionsProvider`. which is basically a wrapper around `JsonSerializerOptions` to use it by type in attribute.
+To make JsonRpc serialization separate from ASP.Net Core, there is an interface `IJsonSerializerOptionsProvider`, which is basically a wrapper around `JsonSerializerOptions` to use it by type in attribute.
-We use System.Text.Json under the hood.
-You should be familiar with its concepts.
+We use System.Text.Json under the hood, you should be familiar with its concepts.

 There are 2 implementations in package.
 Use them in you projects or as reference implementation.

 * [`SnakeCaseJsonSerializerOptionsProvider`](https://github.com/tochka-public/Tochka.JsonRpc/blob/master/src/Tochka.JsonRpc.Server/Serialization/SnakeCaseJsonSerializerOptionsProvider.cs): is default for user data
 * [`CamelCaseJsonSerializerOptionsProvider`](https://github.com/tochka-public/Tochka.JsonRpc/blob/master/src/Tochka.JsonRpc.Server/Serialization/CamelCaseJsonSerializerOptionsProvider.cs): only difference is camelCase name handling

-> When implementing your own serializer, make `Options` property singleton as in existing providers.
+> When implementing your own provider, make `Options` property singleton as in existing providers

 Register your provider as service in DI: